 In addition to defining the Blueprint, the views module is typically responsible for defining all the views that will be rendered in response to client requests, we must provide a REST API url(s) for these views.
 These must include appropriate route and security decorators.
 Take a look at the NodeView class, which uses the same approach as Flask's MethodView, it can be found in web/pgadmin/browser/utils.py.
-This specific class is used by browser nodes for creating REST API url(s) for different operation on them. i.e. list, create, update, delete, fetch children, get statistics/reversed SQL/dependencies/dependents list for that node, etc. We can use the same class for other purpose too.
-You just need to inherit that class, and overload the member variables operations, parent\ids, ids, node\type, and then register it as node view with PgAdminModule instance.
+This specific class is used by browser nodes for creating REST API url(s) for different operation on them. i.e. list, create, update, delete, fetch children, get statistics/reversed

+SQL/dependencies/dependents list for that node, etc. We can use the same class for other purpose too.
+You just need to inherit that class, and overload the member variables operations, parent_ids, ids, node_type, and then register it as node view with PgAdminModule instance.

 Most pgAdmin modules will also implement the hooks provided by the PgAdminModule class.
 This is responsible for providing hook points to integrate the module into the rest of the application - for example, a hook might tell the caller what CSS files need to be included on the rendered page, or what menu options to include and what they should do.
+Hook points need not exist if they are not required.
+It is the responsibility of the caller to ensure they are present before attempting to utilise them.